lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

 - `setData` = add, edit or remove data from the [ERC725Y](../../standards/universal-profile/LSP0-Foundation#erc725y---generic-key-value-store) storage.
 - `execute` = calling other contracts, doing LYX transfers, create other contracts (see [ERC725X](../../standards/universal-profile/01-LSP0-Foundation.md#erc725x---generic-executor) executor)

-In this guide, our Universal Profile's owner will be a contract called a Key Manager.
-The Key Manager is a smart contract that enables to give specific permissions (_eg: _ transferring LYX on behalf of the Universal Profile) to `address`es, so that they can interact on the Universal Profile.
+In this guide, our Universal Profile's owner will be a contract called a **Key Manager**.
+The [Key Manager](../../contracts/key-manager.md) is a smart contract that enables to give specific permissions (_eg: _ transferring LYX on behalf of the Universal Profile) to `address`es, so that they can interact on the Universal Profile.

 :::info Learn More
 You can implement any complex ownership structure (and fine-grained control) on top of Universal Profiles.
 This includes having a UP owned and controlled by: